Goldbach Numbers in Short Intervals -- A Nonnegative Model Approach: Introduction

-Even though we use neither Bohr sets nor the $W$-trick, our approach is motivated by the notion of pseudorandomness in the context of the transference Circle Method.
+Even though we use neither Bohr sets nor the $W$-trick, our approach is motivated by the notion of pseudorandomness in the context of the transference circle method.
 See for example Green \cite{gre}, Green and Tao \cite{gt}, or Prendeville's survey \cite{0pre}.
+In particular - as in the transference principle - our main tool is the replacement of major and minor arc dissection by finding suitable model approximations in physical space that behaves nicely.
+In the transference circle method, the desired property of the model is being a bounded function, in this paper it is non-negativity.
+By skipping $W$-trick and Bohr sets, we achieve the same exceptional set bound \eqref{EHbound} as Harman.

+The idea of a non-negative model as used in this paper can be applied to other problems in which a circle method that employs a point wise expential sum bounds and minorants.
+For example it allows for a simplified treatment of Vinogradov's Theorem with Chen primes, see Matomäki and Shao \cite{ms}.
+In similar spirit, this also gives a way to improve results on sums of four squares of almost twin primes, as considered by Tolev in \cite{to}.